 In this case, you’d be using the oil as a layer of protection, not a tanning agent.
 Some people avoid using sunscreen because of the harmful chemicals or due to allergies.
 Body oils with UV protection can be a good alternative if that is the case for you.

-We aren’t saying baby oil is the enemy.
+We aren’t saying baby oil is a total enemy.
 Quite the opposite!
 Experts all agree that you should avoid baby oil in the sun, but it has plenty of other skincare uses.

 "Rather than using baby oil for tanning, if you have dry to normal skin type, you can use it as a moisturizer," recommends Dr. Harris.
 "Baby oil is also non-comedogenic, which means this won’t clog your skin's pores, which helps prevent acne formation."

 The bottom line is: don’t use baby oil for tanning.
-If you choose to sunbathe, use sunscreen or sunblock, and save the baby oil for when you get home—even if it goes against your opinion on whether to use sunscreen or moisturizer first.
+If you choose to sunbathe, use sunscreen or sunblock, and save the baby oil for when you get home—even if it goes against your instinct regarding using sunscreen or moisturizer first.